TerjeNorderhaug/RetinaSDK.js/README.md

 fullClient.compareImage({expressions: [{"text": "first text"}, {"text": "second text"}]}, callback)

-/* Create a filter Fingerprint from example texts that should "pass through" the filter */ fullClient.createCategoryFilter({filter_name: "test", positive_examples: [{"text": "JavaScript is a dynamically typed object-oriented programming language"}]}, callback)
+/* Create a filter Fingerprint from example texts that should "pass through" the filter */ fullClient.createCategoryFilter({filter_name: "test", positive_examples: ["JavaScript is a dynamically typed object-oriented programming language", "jQuery is a cross-platform JavaScript library designed to simplify the client-side scripting of HTML."]}, callback)

 ```

 ## Support

-For further documentation about the Retina-API and information on cortical.io's 'Retina' technology please see our
+For further documentation about the Retina API and information on Cortical.io's 'Retina' technology please see our
 [Knowledge Base](http://www.cortical.io/resources_tutorials.html).
 Also the `test` folder contains more examples of how to use the
-clients.
+client modules.

 If you have any questions or problems please visit our [forum](http://www.cortical.io/resources_forum.html).